SearXNG: Engines

 As a metasearch engine, SearXNG functions by sending queries to upstream search engines and returning them to the user.
-More than 70 different search engines are supported, including Google, Bing, DuckDuckGo, and Qwant.
+As of 2023, more than 70 different search engines are supported, including Google, Bing, DuckDuckGo, and Qwant.
+As of 2026, SearXNG lists 251 possible search services to search from.
 SearXNG also supports "bangs", searching only a particular engine if an exclamation point and shortcut key are appended before the search.
 Using two exclamation marks, such as "!!w", functions like DuckDuckGo's version of bangs, redirecting to the external engine itself.

 Privacy

 SearXNG removes private data from requests sent to search services.
 SearXNG itself stores little to no information that can be used to identify users.
+Some search engines are based in the United States, which makes law enforcement requests for user data to US-based digital services; any information stored on a SearXNG engine based outside the US is not affected.